TommytheMonkey/takeo_dev/replit.md

 Currently, no environment variables are required.
 If you add API integrations or databases in the future, use Replit's secrets management.

 ## Deployment
-The project is configured for Replit's autoscale deployment:
+The project is configured for Replit's VM deployment:
+- Deployment target: VM (always running, supports SSR and dynamic features)
 - Build command: `npm run build`
 - Start command: `npm start` (runs `next start -H 0.0.0.0`)
 - Port: Automatically assigned by Replit via PORT environment variable
 - ESLint: Disabled during builds to prevent warnings from blocking deployment

+**Note**: VM deployment is used instead of autoscale because this Next.js app uses server-side rendering and dynamic features.
+VM deployments are always running and better suited for SSR applications.

 ## Security Notes
 - No API keys or secrets are currently used